TheRealAnonymous008/quartz/content/details/psychology/Human Biases.md

 * Humans rationalize things.
 When making decisions, the goal is not to pick the correct option, but to justify the choice made.
 * Most biases can be explained by [[Thinking Fast And Slow|What you see is all there is]].
 Humans ignore external information that would help, and instead jump to conclusions.
 # Topics
+* [[Association Fallacy]] - the tendency to believe that the properties of one thing must also be the properties of another thing if both belong to the same group.

 * [[Anchoring Bias]] - the tendency to rely too heavily on one source of information (the anchor) for decision making.

 * [[Apophenia]] - the tendency to perceive meaningful connections between unrelated things.